 While the online sale of cigarettes is generally prohibited, most states do permit the online sale of other tobacco products or cigars from a website.
 This includes tobacco-related products such as blunt wraps and hookah tobacco.

 However, there are some states, like Maryland, that have a blanket prohibition on the online sale of cigars or tobacco into their state.
 In fact, there are about ten states that will not allow your company to sell to customers unless the transaction occurs in a face-to-face setting.
 Thus, the first step for a tobacco or cigar wholesaler or retailer who wishes to sell online is to determine whether the company can sell into a particular jurisdiction.

-While it is oftentimes difficult to get a clear answer on this topic from most governing agencies, , generally you can sell online into most states.
+While it is oftentimes difficult to get a clear answer on this topic from most governing agencies, generally you can sell online in most states.
 Assuming you or your client’s company can sell online into a particular jurisdiction only heightens the confusion.
-Most states requires a business to acquire a wholesaler and/or retailer license to even sell tobacco into their state.
+Most states require a business to acquire a wholesaler and/or retailer license to even sell tobacco into their state.
 This means that you can have no physical presence in a state and only make sales, yet you may still be required to obtain the requisite state license(s), pay the appropriate tax, and be subject to state tobacco audits.

 State Tax Requirements for Selling Tobacco Online